olivier-marin-job/beginning-ansible/README.md

-service/systemd | start, stop, restart, enable and disable services via Linux service managers user | Manage user accounts on remote Linux hosts wait_for | Wait for something happen before continuing executing the playbook, such as timeouts or a file being present
+service/systemd | start, stop, restart, enable and disable services via Linux service managers user | Manage user accounts on remote Linux hosts wait_for | Wait for something happen before continuing executing the playbook, such as timeouts or a file being present lineinfile | insert line of text in a remote host file blockinfile | insert block of text in a remote host file ufw | uncomplicated firewall template | use jinja2 template to provide config and content

 Remark:
 To have yaml output.